DipayanDasgupta/NiftySectoralAnalysis2.0/README.md

 -   **Local News Database:**
     -   Employs a Python script (`scrape_financial_news_db.py`) using an embedded `news-fetch`-style library (`utils/newsfetch_lib/`) for data acquisition.
-    -   Uses Selenium (with `undetected-chromedriver` attempts) for Google Search to find article URLs based on Nifty sectors, stocks, and user-defined date ranges.
+    -   Uses Selenium (with `undetected-chromedriver`) for Google Search to find article URLs based on Nifty sectors, stocks, and user-defined date ranges.
     -   Extracts article content using `news-please` and `newspaper4k`.
     -   Stores scraped articles in a local SQLite database (`news_data.db`) via SQLAlchemy.
 -   **Sentiment Analysis:**
     -   **VADER:** Lexical sentiment scoring for individual articles.
-    -   **Google Gemini LLM:** Contextual analysis on articles retrieved from the local database, providing:
+    -   **Google Gemini LLM:** Contextual analysis on articles retrieved from the local database (or NewsAPI as a fallback in ad-hoc mode), providing:
         -   Overall sentiment scores and labels for sectors/stocks.
         -   Concise summaries.
         -   Sentiment reasoning.
         -   Key themes, potential impacts, companies in context, risks, and opportunities.
 -   **Interactive Web Interface:**
     -   Built with Flask (backend) and vanilla JavaScript with Chart.js (frontend).
-    -   Allows users to configure analysis parameters:
+    -   **Operation Modes:**
+        -   **Batch Sector Analysis:** Analyzes multiple selected Nifty sectors using data from the local DB.
+Allows drill-down for stock-specific analysis within displayed sector results.
+        -   **Ad-hoc Stock/Sector Analysis (+Scrape):** Focuses on a single user-defined stock or sector.
+Can optionally trigger a fresh, targeted scrape for the specified date range and domains, or use NewsAPI as a fallback.
+Displays rolling daily sentiment and (for stocks) price charts.
+    -   Users can configure:
-        -   Date range for news analysis.
+        -   Date range for news analysis/scraping.
-        -   News lookback period.
+        -   News source priority for ad-hoc mode.
-        -   Nifty sectors and (subsequently) constituent stocks.
         -   Maximum articles per entity for LLM processing.
         -   Custom instructions for the LLM.
-    -   Dynamically displays sentiment scores (charts) and detailed LLM insights based on data from the local database.
 -   **Configuration & Logging:**
-    -   API keys (Gemini) and Database URL managed via `.env` and `config.py`.
+    -   API keys (Gemini, NewsAPI) and Database URL managed via `.env` and `config.py`.
     -   Server-side session management for temporary API key updates via UI.
     -   Comprehensive backend logging for both the Flask app and the scraper script.
     -   UI logging for user feedback during processing.

 ## Project Goal Evolution

-The project initially relied on NewsAPI.org.
-It has been significantly enhanced to build its own news corpus.
+The project initially relied solely on NewsAPI.org.
+It has been significantly enhanced to build and utilize its own news corpus.
 This provides:
 -   Access to a broader range of historical data (once scraped).
--   Reduced dependency on rate limits and data freshness constraints of free/paid news APIs.
+-   Reduced dependency on rate limits and data freshness constraints of free/paid news APIs for primary analysis.
 -   Greater control over the data acquisition pipeline.
 -   A richer dataset for potential future backtesting features.